StephenChristie12345/EmpoweringTheNation/README.md

 **Images Not Displaying:**
 - Verify image files are in `res/drawable/`
 - Check file names match exactly (lowercase, no spaces)
-- Ensure image formats are supported (JPG, PNG, WebP)
+- Ensure image formats are supported (JPG, PNG, JPEG)

 **Navigation Not Working:**
 - Verify all activities are registered in AndroidManifest.xml